bpt26/tRAP/README.md

 - `makeHiConfBed.py` -- creates 3 .bed files of high-confidence tRNA genes, with 0-, 50- and 250-base padding on either side
 - `getMFE.py` -- uses tRNAscan-SE secondary structure file and converts to a form usable by RNAfold.
 Also produces bash script `tRNAfold.sh` that will call RNAfold on this same file.
 - `tRNAFasta.py` -- takes in a bed file and genome-wide .fa file and outputs the sequence in .fa format corresponding to the bed file.
-- `gff2bed.py` -- converts .gff file to .bed format.
+- `gff2bed.py` -- converts .gff file to .bed format containing only exons.
 - `reduce4d.py` -- converts .bed file output by hal4dExtract to a .bed containing only the 4d sites of 100,000 randomly distributed exons.
 - `splitBed.py` -- splits .bed file by chromosome, and also creates a shell script that will convert all of the resulting .beds into .mafs, and shell scripts to turn those .mafs into a .wig file and a phastCons elements text file.